chrishokamp/neural_mt/install_instructions/AWS.md

     # This is needed for this AWS install, otherwise theano dies
     optimizer = fast_compile
     # This downgrades "unused input variable error" to a warning.
 Needed to run
-    # the eval the MT training
+    # eval on the MT training
     on_unused_input = warn

     [blas]